Serrano7/HeapSort/README.md

 # HeapSort
-A description of how to use HeapSort with random elements A nanosecond counter was added to see the efficiency of the algorithm
+A description of how to use HeapSort with random elements.
+ + A nanosecond counter was added to see the efficiency of the algorithm.